Full time BSc (Hons) Biology with optional placement and the possibility of proceeding to complete an MBiolSci depending on academic performance.

 Year: 2

-This module considers a wide number of aspects and issues in biotechnology, sufficient to underpin and reinforce other topics in life sciences.
-Topics include production, commercialisation and ethics of biotechnology products and the impact of biotechnology on sustainability of modern society.
+This module considers a wide number of aspects and topics in biotechnology, sufficient to underpin and reinforce other aspects in the life sciences.
+Topics include production, commercialisation and ethics of biotechnology products, and the impact of biotechnology on sustainability of modern society.

 Year: 2